Biden to get latest COVID vaccine, urge Americans to do same | Health

 The Centers for Medicare & Medicaid Services will also send a second email reminder about the updated vaccine to 16 million people who signed up for Medicare emails, the White House said.
 Biden will call for each school district, college and university to host at least one vaccination clinic by Thanksgiving, while urging employers to offer paid time off for vaccination and host on-site vaccination clinics for employees.

-"He wants to send a signal to the American people that the vaccine is safe, effective, widely available and also free," Jean-Pierre told a White House briefing on Monday.
-"We need everyone to step up and get their updated vaccine as soon as possible," she said.
+"He wants to send a signal to the American people that the vaccine is safe, effective, widely available and also free," Jean-Pierre told reporters on Monday.
+"We need everyone to step up and get their updated vaccine as soon as possible."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)